kolbasa/cordova-plugin-apkupdater/README.md

 To do this, use the following nodejs script: `src/nodejs/create-manifest.js`.

-It [compresses](doc/compression.md) and splits the file into small chunks.
+It [compresses](doc/compression.md) and splits your update apk-file into small chunks.
 It also creates a manifest file.
 From this file the plugin gets the version and file checksums of all parts.

 Usage: